Our Team

 Email: Rose

 Rose has been active as an effective, collaborative community builder and advocate in the local nonprofit community since moving to Santa Cruz in 2010.
-She has over 30 years of experience in the design, management, and governance of nonprofits in the community service, social justice, and education sectors.
+She has over 35 years of experience in the design, management, and governance of nonprofits in the community service, social justice, and education sectors.
 A former legislative representative, Rose is particularly adept at brokering solutions that cut across the traditional boundaries separating nonprofits, government, and for-profit businesses.
-Since moving to Santa Cruz, she has served on numerous Board and Committees, including Leadership Santa Cruz County and the UCSC Dreamweavers.
-She has co-founded several local organizations, Now from Here and Breaking the Glass Ballot.
-Rose currently serves on Boards that reflect her values of equity, integrity, justice, and connection, the County Board of Education and the founding Board of Digital NEST.
+Since moving to Santa Cruz, Rose has served on several Boards and Committees, including Leadership Santa Cruz County, UCSC Dreamweavers, and a local Bond Oversight Committee.
+She has also co-founded two local organizations, Now from Here and Breaking the Glass Ballot.
+Rose is proud to serve on Boards that reflect her values of equity, integrity, justice, and connection, most notably as President of the Santa Cruz County Board of Education, a director of the CA County Boards of Education, and a founding Board Member of Digital NEST.

 Suzanne “Z” Doty